ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

 ^^^^^^^^^^^

-``ipaddr()`` is designed to return the input value if a query is True, and ``False`` if query is False.
-This way it can be very easily used in chained filters.
-To use the filter, pass a string to it
+``ipaddr()`` is designed to return the input value if a query is True, and ``False`` if a query is False.
+This way it can be easily used in chained filters.
+To use the filter, pass a string to it:

 .. code-block:: none